srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

 1. From the Cloud Shell pane, run the following to deploy an Azure Application Gateway with its backend pool consisting of a pair of Azure VMs hosting Windows Server 2019 Datacenter Core across different availability zones:

    ```
-   az deployment group create --resource-group az30301c-labRG --template-file azuredeploy30301rgc.json --parameters @azuredeploy30301rgc.parameters.json
+   az deployment group create --resource-group az30301c-labRG-Deployment-id --template-file azuredeploy30301rgc.json --parameters @azuredeploy30301rgc.parameters.json
    ```

-    > **Note**: Wait for the deployment to complete before proceeding to the next task.
+    > **Note**: Replace the Deployment-id with your deploymnet id given in environment detail page.
+Wait for the deployment to complete before proceeding to the next task.
 This should take about 10 minutes.

 1. In the Azure portal, close the Cloud Shell pane.